tomtom-international/azure-pipeline-templates/README.md

 ###### release

 The Python pipeline allows only on-demand releases.
-By default the project is only build and validated.
+By default the project is only built and validated.
 If a new release of the Python module and Docker image should be released a new build has to be queued.

 In order to initiate a new release the variable *release: true* needs to be defined during the queuing.
 This will result in bumping the